-Thomas Lavergne is an Environmental Engineering student at the University of Saskatchewan and is also a student in SRC’s Aboriginal Mentorship Program (AMP).
-We welcome Thomas to the blog and thank him for sharing his experience!
+Thomas Lavergne was an Environmental Engineering student at the University of Saskatchewan and a student in SRC’s Aboriginal Mentorship Program (AMP) at the time this post was written.

 If I was asked to design the perfect summer job, this would be it.
 Not every university student gets a hands-on experience in their field of study prior to graduation.
 I’m interested in environmental engineering and I wanted to gain some experience in the remediation of old industrial sites.
 When the opportunity came up to apply for SRC’s Aboriginal Mentorship Program, it sounded like the perfect fit.
 There are a number of really cool projects that SRC works on, in a lot of different fields, including science, technology and engineering.

 Twenty-seven days, roughly a third of my summer, was spent in the field working with SRC’s Environmental Remediation team on a remediation project called Project CLEANS (Cleanup of Abandoned Northern Sites).
 It was a unique opportunity to visit Saskatchewan's far north.
 As a bonus, the work I did was directly related to my field of study.
 This is, by far, the best summer job I’ve ever had.

 During my time in the field, I collected surface and groundwater samples, measured water levels and performed site investigations at a number of different abandoned uranium mine sites around Uranium City.
 Working outdoors is great – I prefer it – but there’s always work to do back in the office like researching potential environmental concerns, reporting and performing quality assurance and quality control on groundwater data.

 Ian Wilson is my mentor, and he manages the Environmental Remediation team.
 He’s always available to answer questions and chat, and he’s given me a lot of freedom to pick and choose the areas I’m interested in.